Love's About to Change My Heart

 "Love's About to Change My Heart" is the third single from Another Place and Time, the 1989 album by Donna Summer.
 The song was released on August 14, 1989 by Atlantic Records and Warner Bros.
 Records.
 It was written and produced by British production team Stock Aitken & Waterman.
-Released as the second single in the US, the song was another commercial failure for Summer in the US.
+Released as the second single in the US, the song was a hit on the dance charts, but failed to repeat the Top 40 success it enjoyed in Europe.